Our office is continually changing and adding

 We require an annual exam to review the latest information available about your particular problems.
 This gives us a chance to practice preventive medicine and work on lifestyle changes.
-Dr. Gail and Nurse Practitioner Kathy can both prescribe medication for common problems like high blood pressure and diabetes and will encourage you to explore alternatives.
+Dr. Gail and P.A.’s Karen and Amber can prescribe medication for common problems like high blood pressure and diabetes and will encourage you to explore alternatives.

 - Biochemical individuality describes the importance of individual variations in metabolic function that derive from genetic and environmental differences among individuals.